Chainsaw and Skidder Operators

 Employment opportunities will arise primarily from positions that become available as chainsaw and skidder operators retire.
-Approximately 35% of operators were aged 55 and over in 2006, much higher than the proportion for all occupations (15%).
+Approximately 34% of operators were aged 55 and over in 2011, much higher than the proportion for all occupations (18%), according to National Household Survey data.
 There will be a few additional opportunities as a result of replacement needs owing to operators who will be promoted to supervisory positions and, to a lesser degree, of employment increase.

 Opportunities will be open primarily to unemployed operators and workers in other occupations in the forestry sector who meet employers' requirements.
 Although this pool also includes graduates with a Vocational Studies Diploma (DEP) in Abattage manuel et débardage forestier, the hiring of graduates is not very common yet in this occupation.
-In fact, the proportion of people in this occupation who held a post-secondary diploma in 2006 was very low (29% compared with 64% for all occupations), although it had increased somewhat since 1991 (10%), according to census data.
-Furthermore, the number of students entering this vocational program has been declining sharply in recent years, falling nearly 80% between 2000-2001 and 2012-2013.
-Very few openings are likely to be filled by immigrants who satisfy employer requirements, as the proportion of immigrants in this occupation was very low in 2006 (less than 4% compared with 12% in all occupations), according to census data.
+In fact, the proportion of people in this occupation who held a post-secondary diploma in 2006 was very low (35% compared with 68% for all occupations), although it had increased significantly since 1991 (10%), according to census and National Household Survey data.
+Furthermore, the number of students entering this vocational program has been declining sharply in recent years, falling nearly 80% between 2000-2001 and 2013-2014.
+Very few openings are likely to be filled by immigrants who satisfy employer requirements, as the proportion of immigrants in this occupation was very low in 2011 (6% compared with 14% in all occupations), according to National Household Survey data.

 Although this pool may seem vast at first glance, recruiting difficulties do exist in some regions.
 These difficulties are mainly due to difficult working conditions.
 Indeed, many operators have to leave home for extended periods to work in increasingly remote areas.

-Data from the Quebec Department of Education, Recreation and Sport's Relance survey on the labour market situation of graduates of the Diploma of Vocational Studies (DEP) in Abattage manuel et débardage forestier (manual tree cutting and logging; offered in French) cannot be used to assess the relevance of the training program.
+Data from the provincial government Relance survey on the labour market situation of graduates of the Diploma of Vocational Studies (DEP) in Abattage manuel et débardage forestier (manual tree cutting and logging; offered in French) cannot be used to assess the relevance of the training program.
 First, because this DEP enables graduates to enter other forest-related occupations.
 Second, because the survey is always conducted in March, when seasonal unemployment is at its highest.
 The high level of unemployment of these graduates and their low placement rate in training-related jobs are primarily a result of the small number of jobs available at that time of year.

 The Relance survey provides data on the labour market situation for graduates in June since those of 2009.
 These data allow us to see that the situation for graduates of this program is much better in June than in March, but remains less good than that of all graduates of DEP.

-According to census data, in May 2006 about 78% of chainsaw and skidder operator worked in the forestry sector.
-A significant number were also found in wood product manufacturing (6%) and in agriculture (6%).
+According to National Household Survey data, in May 2011 about 76% of chainsaw and skidder operator worked in the forestry sector.
+A significant number were also found in agriculture (6%) and in wood product manufacturing (5%).